-Jessica Lalonde has spent her life exploring music in all it’s shades and facets.
+Jessica Lalonde has spent her life exploring music in all its shades and facets.
 Raised on Country and Rock & Roll, she fell for jazz during her formative years.
-Lalonde began singing around her hometown of Midland in small jazz duos and trios, and as the singer for her local Big Band.
+Lalonde began singing around her hometown of Midland in small jazz duos and trios, and for her local Big Band.
 Eventually the clarity and strength of her voice led her into serious vocal study and she obtained an Honours Bachelor of Music Degree in Performance from Wilfrid Laurier University.
 She excelled in her studies, winning a performance scholarship, several prestigious concerto competitions, and holding the title roles in the University’s opera productions.

 After graduating she recorded a solo album of jazz and big band hits produced by jazz veteran Bill King.
 The album Spinning Daydreams, features some of Canada’s finest and most sought after musicians including Kevin Breit (Norah Jones, kd lang, Cassandra Wilson), Davide DiRenzo (Jacksoul, Sophie Milman, Tomi Swick), Duncan Hopkins (Diana Krall, Mark Murphy, Rob McConnell and the Boss Brass) and Ann Lindsay (Blue Rodeo, Dionne Warwick, The Chieftans).